-information on Nordic economic planning and business development programs have been received on request from various To a large extent the proposed planning framework for sources. the Department of Economic Development and Tourism incorporates many Nordic planning concepts.
-One notable exception being that the proposed planning framework is driven by the community level in Nordic countries it is driven by centralized whereas it is recognized that policy.
-However, government policy on economic development is necessary.
+Detailed information on Nordic economic planning and business development programs have been received on request from various sources.
+To a large extent the proposed planning framework for the Department of Economic Development and Tourism incorporates many Nordic planning concepts.
+One notable exception being that the proposed planning framework is driven by the community level whereas in Nordic countries it is driven by centralized or it is recognized that national policy.
+However, strong government policy on economic development is necessary.
 The proposed Committee on Economic Development would fulfill this requirement.